SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-5-relational-and-non-relational-pros-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Pros of a Relational Database:**
+**Pros of Relational Databases:**
-- Data is structured into categories
+- The data is structured by categories
 - They support **ACID** transactional consistency and "**JOINs**"
+  * **ACID** makes sure that data is properly transferred in all circumstances
+  * **JOIN** clauses enable combining rows from separate tables, based on a related column
-- Built-in data integrity and a large eco-system
+- Built-in data integrity and a large ecosystem
 - Relationships in this system have constraints
 - Limitless indexing